Abdullatif-Eida/elbruz-showcase-test/README.md

-# Flutter showcase test demo
+# Flutter showcase test

-Flutter project for the Demo architecture
+Flutter project for the architecture

 ## Setup